kounch/guordel/README.md

 ![Game](./locale/en/game.png)

-Use the letters of the keyboard to type your word, and hit the `Enter` key when ready to guess.
+Use the letters of the keyboard to type your word, and `Caps Shift` and `0` to delete a typed key.
+Hit the `Enter` key when ready to guess.

 ### Examples